IDMiller2020/student-workbook/src/reflections/wk3/day4.md

 ** <br>

 ## Fireside - Thursday Rebuild
-Tonights fireside will consist of rebuilding one of the afternoon assignments from the week.
+Tonights fireside will consist of rebuilding one of the afternoon assignments from the week. <br>
+*Did not stay for the Thursday Rebuild this week.*